 Additional entry and selection criteria may apply and are identified in the programme regulations.

-When an ākonga with a history of repeated applications followed by withdrawals; no-shows; failures; or other withdrawals applies to enrol, Te Pūkenga works with them to ensure that their intended study has a reasonable chance of success (see also 2.22).
+When ākonga with a history of repeated enrolments followed by withdrawal, non-completion, or unsuccessful completion apply to enrol, Te Pūkenga works with them to ensure that their intended study has a reasonable chance of success, or an alternative enrolment option may be proposed (refer to 2.12) or the application may be declined (refer to 2.22).

 Application Documentation